andyhasit/wallace/README.md

 );
 ```

-Wallace uses special syntax constructs to achieve the same result:
+Wallace uses special tag formats and attributes to do its thing:

 ```tsx
 const TaskList = (tasks) => (